Horticulture Research Group

 Senior Research Fellow

-Research keywords: marker assisted selection, prunus, genetic resources, cherry, fruit quality
+Research keywords: marker assisted selection, Prunus, genetic resources, cherry, fruit quality

 Dr. Ákos Mendel